GHAFRI/Writeups/README.md

 # Writeups
-A couple of write-ups on solved CTF competitions.
+A couple of write-ups on CTF competitions.

+[X] Completed:
+[ ] Not Completed: